About Me

 (A fountain of cool spring water)

-(Inside the compund of Masjid Ghazi)
+(Inside the compound of Masjid Ghazi)

 Sarajevo is the capital and the largest city in Bosnia.
 It is located in Sarajevo valley and surrounded by the Dinaric Alps and situated along Miljacka river.
-The city is famous for its various religious beliefs including Islam, Ortodox Christian, Catholic and Jews, co-existing for decades.
+The city is famous for its various religious beliefs including Islam, Orthodox Christian, Catholic and Jews, co-existing for decades.
 Thus Sarajevo is also known as “Jerusalem of Europe” or “Jerusalem of Balkans”

 (Taking a rest after the walking tour)